 - From typography to web design, you’ll gain proficiency in industry-standard software

-- Ability to work through complex design problems that require you to pull from studio experiences and interdisciplinary knowledge
+- The ability to work through complex design problems that require you to pull from studio experiences and interdisciplinary knowledge

-- Skills to design for real-world projects and scenarios
+- Practical skills required when designing for real-world projects and scenarios

-- The ways to create a polished portfolio and develop an original body of work
+- Professional skills such as knowing how to create a polished portfolio and develop an original body of work

 What unique experiences or opportunities will I have?